Lana Turner: 1958–1959: Johnny Stompanato homicide scandal

 According to testimony provided by Turner, Stompanato died at the scene when Cheryl, who had been listening to the couple's fight behind the closed door, stabbed Stompanato in the stomach when Turner attempted to usher him out of the bedroom.
 Turner testified that she initially believed Cheryl had punched him, but realized Stompanato had been stabbed when he collapsed and she saw blood on his shirt.

 Because of Turner's fame and the fact that the killing involved her teenage daughter, the case quickly became a media sensation.
 More than 100 reporters and journalists attended the April 12, 1958 inquest, described by attendees as "near-riotous".
 After four hours of testimony and approximately 25 minutes of deliberation, the jury deemed the killing a justifiable homicide.
 Cheryl remained a temporary ward of the court until April 24, when a juvenile court hearing was held, during which the judge expressed concerns over her receiving "proper parental supervision".
-She was ultimately released to the care of her grandmother, and was ordered to regularly visit a psychiatrist alongside her parents.
+She was ultimately released to the care of her grandmother and was ordered to regularly visit a psychiatrist alongside her parents.

 Though Turner and her daughter were exonerated of any wrongdoing, public opinion on the event was varied, with numerous publications intimating that Turner's testimony at the inquest was a performance; Life magazine published a photo of Turner testifying in court along with stills of her in courtroom scenes from three of her films.
 The scandal also coincided with the release of Another Time, Another Place, and the film was met with poor box-office receipts and a lackluster critical response.
 Stompanato's family sought a wrongful death suit of $750,000 in damages against both Turner and her ex-husband, Steve Crane.
 In the suit, Stompanato's son alleged that Turner had been responsible for his death, and that her daughter had taken the blame.
 The suit was settled out of court for a reported $20,000 in May 1962.
 A 1962 novel by Harold Robbins entitled Where Love Has Gone and its subsequent film adaptation were inspired by the event.
+Following the trial, Cheryl often ran away from home and attempted suicide several times.
+This led her parents to check her into a mental hospital, where her mental health improved shortly.
+When she turned 21, she secured a job working for her father.